MicrosoftDocs/azure-dev-docs/articles/terraform/create-avd-rbac.md

 ---
-title: Configure Azure Virtual Desktop Role Based access control using Terraform
+title: Configure Azure Virtual Desktop Role-Based access control using Terraform
-description: Learn how to use Terraform to configure role based access control for Azure Virtual Desktop.
+description: Learn how to use Terraform to configure role-based access control for Azure Virtual Desktop.
 keywords: azure devops terraform avd virtual desktop rbac ms.topic: how-to ms.date: 12/18/2021 ms.custom: devx-track-terraform
 ---

-# Configure Azure Virtual Desktop RBAC using Terraform
+# Configure Azure Virtual Desktop role-based access control using Terraform

-In this article we will walk through adding our users and Azure AD group and then assigning the group to the "Desktop Virtualization User" role, scoped to our host pool.
-We could similarly assign permissions to the users that will manage AVD by assigning users or groups to other [Built in Roles for Azure Virtual Desktop](/virtual-desktop/virtual-desktop/rbac.md).
+This article will walk through adding our users and Azure AD group and then assign the group to the "Desktop Virtualization User" role, scoped to our host pool.

 This article assumes you have already deployed the [Azure Virtual Desktop Infrastructure](/virtual-desktop/create-azure-virtual-desktop.md).

 In this article, you learn how to:
 > [!div class="checklist"]

-> * Use Terraform to read Azure Active Directory (AAD) existing users
+> * Use Terraform to read Azure Active Directory existing users
-> * Use Terraform to create AAD group
+> * Use Terraform to create Azure Active Directory group
 > * Role assignment for Azure Virtual Desktop

 ## 1. Configure your environment